1. Breast cancer that has spread to the brain

-If you experience any of the following symptoms contact your local A&E department, GP or specialist team straight away.
+If you experience any of the following symptoms contact your local A&E department, GP or specialist team straight away:

-- Pain, redness/discolouration, heat and swelling of the calf, leg or thigh.
+- Pain, redness/discolouration, heat and swelling of the calf, leg or thigh

-- Swelling, redness or tenderness where a central line is inserted to give chemotherapy, for example in the arm, chest area or up into the neck.
+- Swelling, redness or tenderness where a central line is inserted to give chemotherapy, for example in the arm, chest area or up into the neck

-- Shortness of breath.
+- Shortness of breath

-- Tightness in the chest.
+- Tightness in the chest

-- Unexplained cough (may cough up blood).
+- Unexplained cough (may cough up blood)

 Find out more about blood clots.

 If you drive, you are required by law to tell the Driver and Vehicle Licensing Agency (DVLA, or DVA in Northern Ireland) that you have secondary cancer in the brain.
-If you have been diagnosed with secondary breast cancer in the brain you will not be allowed to drive again until you have their approval.
-Once you have given up your licence, DVLA medical advisers will decide if a licence can be issued back to you and when this might be.
+This is because it could affect your ability to drive safely.

-You can call the DVLA on 0300 790 6806 or use their email service via the DVLA website.
+Call the DVLA on 0300 790 6806 or use their email service through the website.